 Foundations can be most effective by concentrating their resources in a few areas.
 This means we cannot support worthy projects outside our program interests.
 For example, we do not generally make grants for organizations, groups, or projects that:

-- do not pay their artists
+- do not pay artists and culture bearers

 - primarily present rather than produce/create art